SatyaGanesh07/Credit-Score-Prediction-Analysis/README.md

-# Credit Score Analysis & EDA
+# Credit Risk & Credit Score Analysis | **Exploratory Data Analysis (EDA)**
+#### **Tools: Python, Pandas, NumPy, Matplotlib, Seaborn**

+---

 ## Project Overview

 In today's financial landscape, accurate credit score assessment is vital for both financial institutions and customers.
 Paisabazaar, a leading financial services company, helps individuals find and apply for banking and credit products.

-This project performs an **Exploratory Data Analysis (EDA)** on customer financial and behavioral data to understand patterns, detect anomalies, and extract insights to improve credit scoring, reduce loan defaults, and optimize customer service decisions.
+This project performs an **Exploratory Data Analysis (EDA)** on customer financial and behavioral data to understand patterns, detect anomalies, and extract data-driven insights to support credit risk assessment, reduce potential loan defaults, and improve decision-making efficiency.

 ---

 ## Problem Statement

-Paisabazaar relies on accurate customer creditworthiness assessment to facilitate loan approvals and mitigate financial risks.
-The current methods of credit evaluation can be enhanced through advanced data analysis and modeling.
+Paisabazaar relies on accurate customer creditworthiness assessment to facilitate loan approvals and mitigate financial risks.The current methods of credit evaluation can be enhanced through advanced data analysis to better capture the combined impact of income, debt, credit utilization, and payment behavior on credit scores.

 **Goal:** Accurately predict credit scores based on customer data, including income, credit card usage, and payment behavior, to assist Paisabazaar in: